Hadi999/NXcrypt/README.md

 the output backdoors are fully undetectable .
 NXcrypt is a  anti-virus evasion tool

-Usage :
+# Usage :

-sudo  ./nxcrypt.py --file=backdoor.py --output=output_backdoor.py # encrypt backdoor.py and output file is output_backdoor.py
+- sudo  ./nxcrypt.py --file=backdoor.py --output=output_backdoor.py # encrypt backdoor.py and output file is output_backdoor.py
-sudo ./nxcrypt.py --file=backdoor.py # encrypt backdoor.py and default output file  is backdoor.py but you can edit it in source code sudo ./nxcrypto.py --help # nxcrypt help
+- sudo ./nxcrypt.py --file=backdoor.py # encrypt backdoor.py and default output file  is backdoor.py but you can edit it in source code
+ -sudo ./nxcrypto.py --help # nxcrypt help

-- nxcrypt can not encrypt file 2 time
+- NXcrypt can not encrypt file 2 time
 - in linux distros , run it as root
-- nxcrypt encrypted outputs are 99% FUD
+- NXcrypt encrypted outputs are 99% FUD